2023 - TBD

-The Junior Police Academy is geared toward area youth, both male and female, between the ages of 14 and 18 and held at the Johnson City Police Department Training Grounds during the week of July 8-12, 2019.
+The Junior Police Academy is geared toward area youth, both male and female, between the ages of 14 and 18 and held at the Johnson City Police Department Training Grounds.

 The Junior Police Academy is a once- in-a-lifetime opportunity for a hands-on learning experience for young people in topics such as Crime Scene Investigations, Traffic Stops, DUI Enforcement, and Police Use-of-Force, as well as learning about the Johnson City Police Department’s Explorer Program.